Ravin Gandhi: Career

 Gandhi began his career in 1994 working as a chartered accountant at KPMG Consulting, before joining his father's company Coatings and Chemicals Corporation.
 Gandhi eventually engineered the company's sale to Akzo Nobel in 1998.
 Following the sale, he became President of Akzo Nobel Nonstick Coatings.
 In 2002, he founded Glenborn Partners, a private equity firm.
 In 2007, Gandhi founded GMM Nonstick Coatings, following the end of his non-compete clause with Akzo Nobel.
 GMM became one of the world's largest suppliers of non-stick coatings, and was acquired by Showa Denko KK in 2016.
 Following the sale, Gandhi remained the CEO of GMM, and in 2019 led the acquisition by SDK of ILAG nonstick coatings.
 In 2024, Gandhi stepped down from GMM.

 As an investor, Gandhi is also an investor in Hester Biosciences, Throne Labs, Apptronik, and the first investor in KeyMe.
 He is also a commentator on CNBC, CNN, Bloomberg, Fox Business, Fox News, and MSNBC, and a contributor to Fortune, Inc. Magazine, and Entrepreneur.

+In 2026, Gandhi resigned from the board of Hester Biosciences, citing professional and personal commitments that prevent him from devoting sufficient time to company affairs.